Tomnl/Slicer-Wasp/README.md

 I have tested the nightly version Slicer-4.4.0-2015-07-10-linux-amd64 and it seems to work fine.

-If you are using the stable 4.4.0 version then use the following git command after you have pulled the repo.
+If you are using the stable 4.4.0 version then use the following git command after you have cloned the repo.

 ```git checkout 2be4696e0072359fd98c14cd390526c0ed6ab90e```